Gear 1: Instruction, Learning, and Assessment

 Professional Learning Formats for Technology or Technology Integration

 The above chart shows all districts use a multitude of options for delivering professional learning opportunities for staff.

 Gear 5: Data and Privacy

 Data privacy and security are foundational elements of digital learning.
 A personalized, learner-centered environment uses technology to collect, analyze, and organize data to improve the effectiveness and efficiency of learning.
 The district ensures sound data privacy and security policies, procedures, and practices are in place at the district, school, classroom, and student levels.

-The above chart shows that larger districts conduct security audits more often than smaller districts do.
+The above chart shows larger districts conduct security audits more often than smaller districts do.
 Among smaller districts (0 - 999 students) only one in seven conduct security audits.

 The above chart shows that annual data privacy and security training is similar across school districts of all sizes.